 How to book your place

-The application deadline has passed.
-The course starts on Friday 26th October 2018.
+The application deadline is Thursday 29th August 2019.
+The course starts on Friday 27th September 2019.

 Please note: To be eligible for the free places on this course you must currently attend a school or college within the Edinburgh City Council boundary, or else have a home address within Edinburgh City Council’s boundary.
 If you should withdraw from the programme within 2 weeks of the start date (or any time after this) a cancellation charge of £50.00 may be applied.

 If want to know more about this programme, or have any other enquiries, please contact us at: [email protected]